Don't be a Victim of Medicare Fraud

 - If something seems shady or overly complicated, there’s a good chance that something isn’t right.
 Get a second opinion.

-Finally, treat your Medicare and Social Security cards like a credit card.
+Treat your Medicare and Social Security cards as a credit card.
 In the hands of the wrong people, you can become the victim of identity fraud.
-Not only does that harm Medicare, the amount of time and money you will invest to get it cleaned up will likely be significant.
+Not only does that harm Medicare, but the amount of time and money you will invest to get it cleaned up will also likely be significant.
 The sooner you report the fraud, the better.